reedv/ICS432-HW/hw3/README.txt

 Given your fix in the previous question, describe why your implementation leads to low performance.
 More precisely, give a scenario in which your implementation limits concurrency too much.

 Answer #4:
-	The fix given in answer#3 leads to low performance because the use of the move() operation on any src-dst pair of hashmaps locks down the use of those hashmaps by any other threads.
+	Everything serialized while a move() is executing: The fix given in answer#3 leads to low performance because the use of the move() operation on any src-dst pair of hashmaps locks down the use of those hashmaps by any other threads.
 		* suppose t1 calls move(map1, map2, p1)
 		* at the very start of the method, the cpu context switches to t2
 		* t2 calls map1.lookup(p2).